Art State of Mind

 5 masterpieces with multiple versions

 Edvard Munch, The Scream, 1893, National Gallery of Norway.
-Wikimedia Commons
+Wikimedia Commons.

 5 masterpieces with multiple versions

 Edvard Munch, The Scream of Nature, 1895, Private Collection.
-Wikimedia Commons
+Wikimedia Commons.

 This iconic piece is part of a series created between 1893 and 1910 by Edvard Munch and most people do not know there are multiple versions of this work, each significantly different than the previous one.
 Two of the works are paintings, one is a pastel and the medium for the last one is lithography (in fact a few dozen lithographs of this subject exist).
-The lesser known version of the series is the pastel one, which in 2012 broke a record at Sotheby’s like the “world’s most expensive work of art ever to sell at auction,” for $119.9 million.
+The lesser-known version of the series is the pastel one, which in 2012 broke a record at Sotheby’s as the “world’s most expensive work of art ever to sell at auction,” for $119.9 million.

 Get your daily dose of art